develrulez/thin-jar-launcher/README.md

 </plugin>
 ```

-... and you'll get an additional artifact to you default jar with the suffix **-thin.jar**.
+... and you'll get an additional artifact to your default jar with the suffix **-thin.jar**.

 This thin jar artifact can basically be executed the traditional way: